Continued fractions over non-Euclidean imaginary quadratic rings: Classical Properties

 \begin{proof}Since $q_0=0$, we may assume that $n'\geq 1$.
-Suppose the first stated inequality is false.
-Then by Proposition \ref{prop:mono} and Theorem \ref{thm:main} $i)$, Therefore Lemma \ref{lem:combo} applies, and either $p_n/q_n=z$ or $n=n''$, where $n''$ is the first (by Corollary \ref{cor:nzero}) index for which Regarding the second possibility, $|q_{n-1}|$ must fail to exceed the bound above.
-Thus The last inequality uses Proposition \ref{prop:er}.
+Suppose the first lower bound on $|q_n|$ is false.
+Then by Proposition \ref{prop:mono} and Theorem \ref{thm:main} $i)$, Therefore Lemma \ref{lem:combo} applies, and either $p_n/q_n=z$ or $n=n''$, where $n''$ is the first index (recall convergents cannot repeat by Corollary \ref{cor:nzero}) for which Regarding the second possibility, $|q_{n-1}|$ must fail to satisfy the bound above in place of $|q_{n''+1}|$.
+Thus The last inequality uses Lemma \ref{lem:er}.
+The same contradiction occurs in the case $p_n/q_n=z$; we just get to replace the summand $|q_{n-1}(q_nz-p_n)|$ above with $0$.